 Mediastinal masses are divided into those that occur in the anterior, middle, and posterior mediastinum.
-The anterior mediastinum extends from the sternum to the pericardium and brachiocephalic vessels posteriorly.
+The anterior mediastinum extends from the sternum to the pericardium in the inferior region and from the sternum to the brachiocephalic vessels in the superior region.
 The middle mediastinum lies between the anterior and posterior mediastinum.
 The posterior mediastinum is bounded by the pericardium and trachea anteriorly and the vertebral column posteriorly.

 In adults, the most common causes vary by location:

 In children, the most common mediastinal masses are neurogenic tumors and cysts.
-For other causes, see Table: Some Causes of Mediastinal Masses in Children.
+For other causes, see table Some Causes of Mediastinal Masses in Children Some Causes of Mediastinal Masses in Children .

 Mediastinal masses are most often incidentally discovered on chest x-ray or other imaging tests during an examination for chest symptoms.
 Additional diagnostic testing, usually imaging and biopsy, is indicated to determine etiology.

-A definitive diagnosis can be obtained for many mediastinal masses with needle aspiration or needle biopsy.
+A definitive diagnosis can be obtained for many mediastinal masses with needle aspiration or needle biopsy Transthoracic Needle Biopsy Transthoracic needle biopsy of thoracic or mediastinal structures uses a cutting needle to aspirate a core of tissue for histologic analysis.
+Transthoracic needle biopsy is done to evaluate... read more .
 Fine-needle aspiration techniques usually suffice for carcinomatous lesions, but a cutting-needle biopsy should be done whenever lymphoma, thymoma, or a neural mass is suspected.
 If ectopic thyroid tissue is considered, thyroid-stimulating hormone is measured.

 Treatment depends on etiology.
 Some benign lesions, such as pericardial cysts, can be observed.
 Most malignant tumors should be removed surgically, but some, such as lymphomas, are best treated with chemotherapy.
 Granulomatous disease should be treated with the appropriate antimicrobial drug.